christinachooo/export-assistant/README.md

-# export_assistant
+# Export Assistant
-Shelf script for Storyboard Pro 7 that automates the QC and exporting process for clean storyboards.
+Shelf script for Storyboard Pro 7 that automates the QC and exporting process when exporting clean storyboards.